Girls Against Boys: House of GVSB, major label signing, Freak*on*ica, and label shifts (1996–2000)

 Numerous major labels approached Girls Against Boys, but the band initially resisted the labels' overtures, wanting to fulfill their three-album deal with Touch and Go.
 According to McCloud, their decision to stick with Touch and Go "only made the majors go more crazy for us," and soon "all the labels were following us around, buying us rooms in 5 star hotels, which was crazy, because we were still playing punk rock squats in Italy, for instance."
 Former Girls Against Boys guitarist Wood, who by then was working as an executive at Geffen Records, reached out to the band on behalf of his employer.
-The band agreed to sign with Geffen Records, and they started recording their major label debut with producer Nick Launay in October 1997.
+The band signed a three-album deal with Geffen, and started recording their major label debut with producer Nick Launay in October 1997.